AR2000AR/openComputers_codes/README.md

 ### Main apps
 #### bank_server
 The main server hosting every files needed for the system to work.
+The opp package provide tools to help setting up clients who need the secret

 ### bank_dev_tools
 Add a simple command line program to edit the encrypted accounts info.
 Don't install it if you don't need it.